Places

 Second Avenue North, Saskatoon

-Prior to the establishment of the Greek Section, burials of deceased people associated with the Greek community occurred in available plots throughout the Cemetery.
-The first burial of a Saskatoon Greek was Andreen Anton in September of 1919.
+The first burial of a member of the Saskatoon Greek Community was Andreen Anton in September of 1919.
 Andreen was killed in a duck-hunting accident.
-Subsequently, there were other burials of deceased Greeks in various locations within Woodlawn Cemetery.

-While not formally recognized in the City’s bylaws, the Greek Section was established through the support of the municipality’s administration which kept the space available for future burials of members of Saskatoon’s Greek families.
-Today, the Greek Section continues to be the preferred burial ground for the local Greek community.
-A stroll among the grave markers in this section of Woodlawn Cemetery provides a reminder of the people who established this community and honours their contributions to our city.
+While not formally recognized in the City’s bylaws, the two Greek Sections of Woodlawn Cemetery were established through the support of the municipality’s administration which kept the spaces available for future burials of members of Saskatoon’s Greek families.
+Today, the Block 69 (photos below) continues to be the preferred burial ground for the local Greek community.
+A stroll among the grave markers in Blocks 33 and 69 of Woodlawn Cemetery provide a reminder of the people who established this community and honours their contributions to our city.

 Hoidas Lake – Northern Saskatchewan